jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (d) has conspired with others to effect the contravention.
 (2) Subsection (1) does not apply to proceedings for offences (but see Part 4 of the Crimes Act 1961, which relates to parties to the commission of offences).

-### 534 Directors treated as having contravened in case of defective disclosure or financial reporting contravention
+### 534 Directors treated as having contravened in case of defective disclosure, financial reporting contravention, or climate-related disclosure contravention
 (1) This section applies if, in a proceeding under subpart 3, the court is satisfied that— (a) an offeror has contravened section 82 (defective disclosure in PDS or register entry); or (b) an issuer has contravened section 99 (defective ongoing disclosure); or (c) a licensee or an authorised body has contravened section 427 (defective disclosure statement); or (ca) an FMC reporting entity has contravened any of sections 460 to 461B, 461D, and 461H (financial reporting obligations); or
+  (cb) a climate reporting entity has contravened any of sections 461Z to 461ZC and 461ZI (climate-related disclosure obligations); or
   (d) an entity that provided a limited disclosure document under clause 26 of Schedule 1 has contravened clause 27 of that schedule (defective disclosure).
 (2) However, this section does not apply in the prescribed circumstances.
-(3) For the purposes of subpart 3, every director of the offeror, issuer, licensee, authorised body, FMC reporting entity, or entity at the time of the contravention must be treated as also having contravened the provision referred to in subsection (1)﻿(a), (b), (c), (ca), or (d) (as the case may be).
+(3) For the purposes of subpart 3, every director of the offeror, issuer, licensee, authorised body, FMC reporting entity, climate reporting entity, or entity at the time of the contravention must be treated as also having contravened the provision referred to in subsection (1)﻿(a), (b), (c), (ca), (cb), or (d) (as the case may be).
 (4) Every director that is treated as contravening a provision under this section may, under subpart 3, be ordered to pay to the Crown a pecuniary penalty, ordered to pay compensation under section 495, or subject to any other order under subpart 3.
-(5) Nothing in this section limits the liability of the offeror, issuer, licensee, authorised body, FMC reporting entity, or entity referred to in subsection (1).
+(5) Nothing in this section limits the liability of the offeror, issuer, licensee, authorised body, FMC reporting entity, climate reporting entity, or entity referred to in subsection (1).
 (6) See sections 499(1)﻿(a), 500, and 501, which provide defences to a director.

 ### 535 State of mind of directors, employees, or agents attributed to body corporate or other principal